huijing/slides/webconf-asia-2017/README.md

 Look, I'm on Twitter quite a bit.
 I have seen the flame wars over frameworks, over how CSS sucks, over how CSS should be done with Javascript.
 People get very worked up about these things, it seems.
 I personally enjoy the cascade.

 Responsive websites are often mentioned in the same breath as media queries, that wonderful conditional that allows us to create different layouts at different screen widths.
-I can understand why people reach for frameworks, especially if they are not familiar with CSS or just don't like it in general.
+I can understand why people reach for frameworks, especially if they are not familiar with CSS or don't have time, or just don't like CSS in general.
 But frameworks are kind of prescriptive, and that's how we end up with a lot of websites that utilise very similar layouts.

 CSS layout has become so much more mature since it first began.
 There had never been a specification that was created specially for layout until Flexbox and Grid came along.
 And that is fantastic.
 We have a lot of CSS properties at our disposal now.
 Around 496 the last time I checked.
 And it is up to us to combine and implement them creatively.

 ## Vertical layout on the web

-This next portion is going to cover relevant CSS properties for vertical typesetting.
 Late last year, I had a thought while riding home on my bicycle after work.
 I wondered how hard it would be to typeset Chinese text on the web like the novels and comic books I used to read when I was a kid.
 And that's how I discovered this marvellous CSS property called `writing-mode`.

 There is an entire specification dedicated to writing modes and it's defined as such, support for international writing systems.
 So coverage includes right-to-left languages as well, but the `writing-mode` property specifically addresses vertical writing.
 You literally turn the browser on its side.
 Some people might be saying, big deal, we can do that with transforms too.
 Different!